No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 Parking is easy here since there is a car park within the temple grounds.
 The only downside is you’re certainly going to be craving a cool drink or air-con right after your visit!

-5. Sekinchan Beach Redang (Pantai Redang Sekinchan)
+5. Redang Beach (Pantai Redang)

-Redang beach is very popular among the locals and tourists in Sekinchan.
+Not to be confused with Redang Island, Redang beach is very popular among the locals and tourists in Sekinchan.
 Especially during public holidays and long weekends, finding parking can be a headache if you’re not familiar with the area.

-And there is a toilet but we’d only recommend it for times of real desperation (entry fee is RM0.50).
+And there is a toilet, but we’d only recommend it for times of real desperation (entry fee is RM0.50).

 Note: Be wary of stray dogs roaming the area